 - Provide recommendations to the Planning Commission on implementation-related planning areas such as the Capital Improvement Plan, Sub-Area Plans, Zoning Code, Executive summary, etc.

 - Help plan the annual community engagement event to report on progress and receive input on the implementation of the Master Plan.

 - Receive and review reports from Task Groups related to implementation of seven chapters of the Master Plan.

 - Participate in other community outreach efforts related to implementation of the Master Plan.

-The Master Plan Steering Committee finished meeting in February of 2016.
+After beginning their monthly meetings in 2011, the Master Plan Steering Committee held their final meeting in February of 2016.